DeepSceneSeg/AdapNet-pp/README.md

 ```
 ## Additional Notes:
    * We only provide the single scale evaluation script.
 Multi-Scale+Flip evaluation further imporves the performance of the model.
    * The code in this repository only performs training on a single GPU.
-Multi-GPU training using synchronized batch normalization with larger batch size furthur improves the performance of the model.
+Multi-GPU training using synchronized batch normalization with larger batch size further improves the performance of the model.
    * Initializing the model with pre-trained weights from large datasets such as the Mapillary Vistas and BDD100K yields an improved performance.

 ## License